Plays: Trace, Fire blight Four O’clock flowers Flyology

-My play Trace was selected for the 12 days of Christmas festival of new writing at The Tristan Bates Theatre on the 21st December 2017 at 9pm as part of their festival of new writing The 12 days of Christmas.
-Booking info soon.
-It will be directed by Alice Fitzgerald and cast includes Louisa Connolly -Burnham, Elina Saleh, Stephen Tiller, Charlie Buckland, Nicholas Fretwell and Sara Pelosi.
+My play Trace was selected for the 12 days of Christmas festival of new writing at The Tristan Bates Theatre on the 21st December 2017.
+It was directed by Alice Fitzgerald and the cast included Michaela Carberry, Elina Saleh, Stephen Tiller, Charlie Buckland, Nicholas Fretwell and Sara Pelosi.
 Currently in development with Alice Fitzgerald and hoping for production Autumn 2018.

 Even the stars in the sky after trillions of years have to evaporate to make way for new ones.
 I’ve decided not to be bitter.’

 My third play Four O’clock flowers was selected to be part of Scriptspace at The Space Arts centre in August 2017 and was presented as a rehearsed reading.
 It deals with the aftermath of a serous violent crime in London and the two mother’s that are left behind to find a place to heal and grieve.
-This is hoping to be developed further in early 2018.
+This is being developed further with The Space Arts Centre in summer 2018.

 “But you still get to see him.
 Hear his voice.
 That’s the difference.
 You will get him back eventually.
 I don’t get to hold mine.
 I don’t get that hope”

-In July 2017My play Fire blight was recently part of Arcola theatre’s PlayWrought#5 festival of rehearsed readings.
+In July 2017My play Fire blight was selected to be part of Arcola theatre’s PlayWrought#5 festival of rehearsed readings.
 It had a great response and is now in the process of a re-draft.
 It was directed by ALice Fitzgerald and the cast included Chante Faucher, Mckell David, Sara Pelosi and Andrew Neil.

 ‘If you don’t let anyone in then you will break, good and proper.
 No one likes seeing what’s there, inside.
 We’re pretty ugly fuckers, humans.
 But when times are like this, we have to look out for each other.
 We have to’